-Wondering how to stay keto over the holidays this year?
+Wondering how to stay keto over the holidays this year or whether it’s okay to indulge a little?
 You are not the only one!

-It’s hard to believe that 2017 is almost over!
-And what few weeks we have left of 2017 is dominated by holidays filled with food.
+It’s hard to believe the year is almost over!
+And what few days we have left of 2019 is dominated by holidays filled with food.

 So, I’m really glad that Abbie has asked me to write a guest post with tips for how to stay on track with Keto during these holiday months.

 From holiday parties to family gatherings, follow these 3 tips for success…

 3 Tips For Staying Keto Over The Holidays

 Plan Ahead For Parties/Gatherings

 So much can be avoided by simply planning ahead.
 You know when the events will be, so sit down one afternoon and just plan it all out: